Room temperature charge density wave in a tetragonal polymorph of Gd2Os3Si5 and study of its origin in the RE2T3X5 (RE = Rare earth, T = transition metal, X = Si, Ge) series: Results and Discussion

 For $J_{\mathbf{c}}$, $\rho(T)$ increases with decreasing temperature down to $\sim$ 170~K, showing semiconducting behavior.
 Further decrease in the temperature between 150 to 20~K, $\rho(T)$ decreases.
 It shows a broad hump at around 160~K. Unlike the case of $J_{\mathbf{a}}$, $\rho(T)$ below $T_{{\rm N}} \sim$ 5.5~K increases with decrease in the temperature, which may be attributed to the magnetic superzone gap.
 We can see a significant hysteresis between cooling and warming runs between 140 to 205~K (inset of Fig~\ref{fig:gd2os3si5_electrical resistivity}(b)).
 These warming and cooling curves do not collapse onto a single curve for temperatures up to 370~K, while a hysteresis is observed.
 From the $\rho(T)$ analysis, we can state that there are two main features: (i) insulator to metal transition (IMT), and (ii) hysteresis in cooling and warming cycles in the metallic as well as the insulating regimes.
 The IMT along with hysteresis appears to indicate CDW phase that is in line with observed superlattice peaks in SXRD.
 Hysteresis in cooling and warming cycles in the metallic regime may associate with the structural phase transition.
 However, we did not find any change in the modulated structure below 300~K from the SXRD data.
 At the same time, superlattice reflections are pronounced in the hysteretic regime, which suggests that there may be successive CDW states in this compound.

-The temperature-dependent magnetic susceptibility $\chi(T)$ has been measured during field-cooled cooling (FCC) and field-cooled warming (FCW) protocols, in an applied magnetic field of $H = 50$ Oe for the field parallel to $\mathbf{a}$ ($\chi_a(T)$) and parallel to $\mathbf{c}$ ($\chi_c(T)$) [Fig. \ref{Fig:gd2os3si5_fig3}(a, b)].
-In FCC, the data were recorded during cooling cycle of the sample from 390 to 1.8~K. In FCW, the data were recorded during warming cycle from 1.8 to 390~K. The magnetic susceptibility exhibits anomalies in both $\chi_a(T)$ and $\chi_c(T)$ at $T_{{\rm N}} \simeq$ 5.5~K, due to long-range antiferromagnetic order below $T_{\rm N}$.
+The temperature-dependent magnetic susceptibility $\chi(T)$ has been measured during field-cooled cooling (FCC) and zero-field-cooled (ZFC) protocols, in an applied magnetic field of $H = 50$ Oe for the field parallel to $\mathbf{a}$ ($\chi_a(T)$) and parallel to $\mathbf{c}$ ($\chi_c(T)$) [Fig. \ref{Fig:gd2os3si5_fig3}(a,b)].
+In FCC, the data were recorded during cooling cycle of the sample from 390 to 1.8~K. In ZFC, the data were recorded during warming cycle from 1.8 to 390~K, after cooling the sample in zero field.
+The magnetic susceptibility exhibits anomalies in both $\chi_a(T)$ and $\chi_c(T)$ at $T_{{\rm N}} \simeq$ 5.5~K, due to long-range antiferromagnetic order below $T_{\rm N}$.
 Above $T_{{\rm N}}$, $\chi_a(T)$ and $\chi_c(T)$ decreases with increasing temperature, with no sign of anisotropy as expected for a $S$-state Gd-ion.

-We have obtained a good fit of the Curie-Weiss (CW) law to both the data $\chi_a(T)$ and the data $\chi_c(T)$ of the FCW protocol, in the temperature range $100-320$~K (Fig.~\ref{Fig:gd2os3si5_fig3}(a,b), insets).
+We have obtained a good fit of the Curie-Weiss (CW) law to both the data $\chi_a(T)$ and the data $\chi_c(T)$ of the ZFC protocol, in the temperature range $100-320$~K (Fig.~\ref{Fig:gd2os3si5_fig3}(a,b), insets).

 These fits resulted in $\mu_{\rm eff}$ = 7.9~$\mu_{\rm B}$/Gd for both the directions, a value which is close to the theoretical value of 7.94~$\mu_{\rm B}$/Gd for Gd$^{3+}$.
 Interestingly, there is a change in slope of the $\chi^{-1}(T)$ \textit{vs} $T$ plots at $T = 345$~K, which we interpret as the signature of a CDW phase transition.